microservice-framework/microservice/README.md

 - `3.0.2` - bugfix with :id param
 - `3.0.3` - bugfix with token generation
 - `3.0.4` - bugfix with options method
+- `3.0.5` - bugfix with options schema and description pre read